davaya/openc2-jadn/jadn-v2.0.md

 **Example:** "People" table:

-The People table is semantically a list of rows because its valueType (Person) does not have a primary key and rows may have duplicate values.
+The People table is semantically a list of rows because its valueType (Person) does not have a primary key.
+Rows may have duplicate values.
 ```
 People = ArrayOf(Person)
 Person = Array